n2ygk/puppet-pingfederate/README.md

 See [these additional notes](notes.md) for more background on how to develop configuration puppet modules based on diffs of XML config files.

+### Using templates and concat to build JSON request files for the REST API.

+See the various [templates](./templates) and the [pingfederate::server_settings](manifests/server_settings.pp) class for examples of using ERB templates in conjunction with the [concat](https://forge.puppet.com/puppetlabs/concat) module to assemble JSON files that include both parameterized templates and inclusion of file fragements containing IDs.

 ### Invoking the administrative REST API (pf-admin-api)
 Some configuration is done via the
 [PingFederate Administrative API](https://documentation.pingidentity.com/pingfederate/pf82/index.shtml#adminGuide/concept/pingFederateAdministrativeApi.html).